Industry cyber norms

 In the past two years, the industry has been proposing new cyber norms to protect cyberspace.
 The industry is increasingly stepping into a norm-developing role, which was previously mainly the ambit of governments.
-In this space, you can follow the developments on two main proposals: Microsoft's proposed Digital Geneva Convention, Cybersecurity Tech Accord, Charter of Trust for a Secure Digital World, and Google's proposed legal framework for digital security and due process.
+In this space, you can follow the developments on main proposals: Microsoft's proposed Digital Geneva Convention, Cybersecurity Tech Accord, Charter of Trust for a Secure Digital World, and Google's proposed legal framework for digital security and due process.